Jiajia-Cui/specs/protocol/0050-epochs.md

 to put some information needed to terminate an epoch cleanly/prepare the next epoch into that block.

+Correction: As we cannot (at this point) control the block into which a particular transaction goes, for Sweetwater the epoch changes will be done differently: There is a time (determined by the network parameter epoch_length), when a new epoch starts.
+The last block in every epich is the first block that has a blocktime exceeding the length of its epoch, i.e., the later blocks then go into the next epoch.

 ## Fringe cases
  If the epoch-time is too short, then it is possible to have several epochs starting at the same time (say, we have 5 second epochs, and one block takes 20 seconds, thus  pushing the